DTJF/libpruio/src/doc/_6_messages.md

 # make # {#SecMake}

 Make errors occur after you installed and prepared the source tree, and when you start building targets.
+A common one is

 \Item{file INSTALL cannot copy file} You executed a `make install` instruction for a restricted location.
-The script has no permission to perform the required write operations. -> Prepend `sudo` to your command.
+The script has no permission to perform the required write operations. -> Prepend `sudo` to your command (like `sudo make lkm-install`).

+Other messages need individual treatment.